masterxamss/port-de-plaisance/README.md

   ```

 6. Start the development server:
-   **npm run dev**
+   **npm start**
   ```
-   Note: When running the development server with this script, test data is automatically seeded into the database, including a default user with the following credentials:
+   Note: When running the development server, test data is automatically seeded into the database, including a default user with the following credentials:

     Email: john.doe@mail.com
     Password: Admin